-John B. Paterson IV is the Wine Director of Frankies Spuntino Group.
-In his role as Wine Director since February 2015, John has transformed the company’s wine programs, offering honest wines at varied price points, while maintaining unique wine cultures to fit each restaurant.
-John’s wine lists are heavily influenced by the old world regions of Italy, France & Germany but makes sure to pay homage to our favorite producers in the new world around the globe.
+John B. Paterson IV gravitated towards wines of integrity and soul.
+His lists are heavily influenced by the old-world regions of Italy and France, but also make homage to favorites in the new world.
 Prior to joining the Frankies Spuntino Group, John served as the Wine Director for Tom Colicchio’s Craftbar and as a sommelier at The NoMad restaurant.

-Tosca Giamatti is the newest member of Frankies Spuntino Group, and she brings a broad range of experience within the hospitality industry including several years with the national food and restaurant consulting firm, Clark Wolf Company.
+Tosca Giamatti brings a broad range of experience within the hospitality industry to Frankies Spuntino Group, including several years with the national food and restaurant consulting firm, Clark Wolf Company.
 Prior to Clark Wolf Company, Tosca had a stint with the public relations firm Bullfrog & Baum and as a freelance consultant for boutique specialty food shops across New York City.
-Tosca is a graduate of New York University where she received a Bachelors and Masters in Food Studies.
+Tosca is a graduate of New York University where she received a B.A. and M.A. in Food Studies.

-Chandan Sharma joined Frankies Spuntino Group in November 2015.
-He oversees the company’s internal and external communications, including media and public relations.
-In addition, he works with existing and new partners to help grow the Frankies brand and the company.
+Chandan Sharma oversees the company’s internal and external communications, including media and public relations.
 Chandan joined Frankies after a brief stint in local government and politics, most recently serving as Deputy Chief of Staff in the Office of the Mayor of the City of New York.
 Chandan is a graduate of New York University, where he received a B.A. and an Masters in Public Administration.

 This oil is cold pressed from organically grown Sicilian olives in the DOP (Protected Denomination of Origin) of Nocellara del Belice.
 It is consistently rated highly in Italy, and the Franks chose this particular olive oil because of its versatility in the kitchen (available in 500mL or 1L for purchase in our restaurants, at Whole Foods Market, and on Amazon).